thegrumpygator/PredMachLearnProject/MachLearnProj.md

 testing <- trainDat[-inTrain, ]
 ```

+Predictor Selection
+---

+Normally one would not look at the test data during data exploration.
-Variables in the "real" testing set that are NA can't be used in predictions,
+However, since variables in the "real" testing set that are NA can't be used in
-so they will be removed from the training set.
-Also, ID and TIME columns will
+predictions, I will remove them from the training set.
+Also, the various ID and
-be removed from the training set since they do not factor into the way an
+TIME columns will be removed from the training set since they do not factor into
-exercise was performed.
+the way the various people performed their exercise.

 ```r
 # determine list of useless variables from testDat